Ronnie Radke: Domestic violence arrest

 On May 1, 2012, Radke was accused of striking his then-girlfriend, Sally Watts, and was subsequently arrested in Glendale, California, on August 6, 2012, after he had failed to make an appearance at any of the scheduled court hearings.
 He was officially charged with a misdemeanor count of corporal injury and misdemeanor false imprisonment by the Los Angeles County Sheriff's Department.
 He was released on $30,000 bail.
 On May 14, 2014, Radke pleaded no contest to disturbance of the peace.

 Six Flags assault arrest

 On September 29, 2012, Radke was performing as part of Falling in Reverse for FestEVIL, a metal festival for Six Flags Great Adventure's Fright Fest event, when he threw three microphone stands into the audience at the close of a performance, injuring a 16-year-old girl, who was taken to the hospital, and a 24-year-old man, who was treated at the scene.
 Radke was charged with simple assault and aggravated assault and released on $25,000 bail.
 Radke publicly apologized for his actions, saying that his actions were not in anger and that he had not intended to hurt anyone.
 Six Flags subsequently decided to ban hard rock and heavy metal bands from performing at the park in the future.

+In the years following, he has since claimed that he never apologized for the incident and does not plan to because it "helped [his] persona", stating "I'll fucking do it again."